JWH709/Buffoon-Builder/Notes/NOTES.md

 - Finish mobile layout stuff today.
 - Migrated state from app up to screenshake, also created three sates for memorizing blocks in the building list during conditional rendering.
 - Did the same thing for all of the jokerinfo props.
 The inputs/textarea for JokerInput/JokerDescription were giving me a bunch of errors so I enacted some voodoo.
 Should check to see if this is a nono
+- Cropper was way easier to fix than expected.
+I had a setState declared in it that tells the component whether or not an image has been cropped.
+All I had to do was move that up.